 Let’s start with a well done to the many business owners and IT directors who acted fast to deploy ad-hoc solutions to enable their employees to WFH.
 It was a tremendous effort to keep businesses operational in such difficult and fast-moving circumstances.

 And now the economic impact is starting to be felt regardless of the industry sector.
 It’s worrying times for all and this is when we need to stand together, shoulder to shoulder as partners, ready to support and help each other where we can.
 Whilst SMEs are struggling in this new work world, cybercriminals are ruthlessly exploiting this opportunity of uncertainty to punish those who have not set up their networks properly.
 They’re actively finding weaknesses and vulnerabilities to launch attacks.
 Another factor to consider is cost implications.
 Your set-up might well be costing you more than it should and there is no simply not the time or in-house expertise to identify where and how cost savings can be made.
 This is where we can help.

 Understanding if you have the right solution:

-Whilst WFH solutions set-up have worked for the most part, more often than not they're not always going to be the right solution for the long term or permanent set-up - because unless you know exactly what you're doing, the devil in the details tends to make these solutions less safe than they should be.
+Whilst WFH solutions set-up have worked, for the most part, more often than not they’re not always going to be the right solution for the long term or permanent set-up – because unless you know exactly what you’re doing, the devil in the details tends to make these solutions less safe than they should be.

 The most likely reasons for that are:

-In times of urgency, it's an acceptable short-term risk to take to keep the business going.
-But it should be followed up very soon with a more permanent solution which better fits your business needs, existing IT infrastructure, and the strategic direction you are taking.
+In times of urgency, it’s an acceptable short-term risk to take to keep the business going.
+But it should be followed up very soon with a more permanent solution that better fits your business needs, existing IT infrastructure, and the strategic direction you are taking.

 What you need is a system that is secure, safe, and integrates well into your IT infrastructure.